kyma-project/community/docs/guidelines/repository-guidelines/01-new-repository-settings.md

   - [`/community/.mlc.config.json`](https://github.com/kyma-project/community/blob/main/.mlc.config.json)
   - [`/telemetry-manager/.mlc.config.json`](https://github.com/kyma-project/telemetry-manager/blob/main/.mlc.config.json)

-2. Choose your CICD pipeline for the check and set up its workflow.
+2. Choose your CI/CD pipeline for the check and set up its workflow.
 For example, choose GitHub Action and add or update the configuration YAML file(s) to the `/.github/workflows` directory.
 See the [official GitHub Action - Markdown link check documentation](https://github.com/marketplace/actions/markdown-link-check) for details.

   See the following examples of the GitHub Action configuration for the `/telemetry-manager` and `/kyma` repositories: